-NHSE recommends that you are allocated an identified Co-ordinating Educational Supervisor (CES) in your place of work (HEE, 2020).
+NHS England recommends that you are allocated an identified Co-ordinating Educational Supervisor (CES) in your place of work (NHS England, 2020).
 Your CES will offer consistent supervision during your entire programme of training, guiding your development throughout.

-They have numerous responsibilities within this, that are outlined in further detail within the Workplace Supervision for Advanced Clinical Practice: An Integrated Multi-Professional Approach to Practitioner Development document (HEE, 2020).
+They have numerous responsibilities within this, that are outlined in further detail within the Workplace Supervision for Advanced Practice (NHS England, 2025).

-HEE also published a document called Minimum Standards for Supervision, released in June 2022.
+NHS England also published a document called Minimum Standards for Supervision, released in June 2022.
 This document sets out some expectations and mandatory components of what your supervision should look like, who it should be undertaken by and what you, as a trainee, can expect.